sincere27601/Azure-SOC/README.md

-# Building a SOC + Honeynet in Azure (Live Traffic)
+# Building a SOC + Honeynet in Azure (Live Traffic 24 Hour)
 ![Cloud Honeynet / SOC](https://i.imgur.com/ZWxe03e.jpg)

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+In this project, I leveraged my expertise to set up a mini honeynet in Azure, successfully integrating log sources from various resources into a Log Analytics workspace.
+I used Microsoft Sentinel to build attack maps, trigger alerts, and generate incidents.
+I conducted a 24-hour security assessment in an unsecured environment, applied targeted security controls to enhance the system, and then measured the improvements during another 24-hour assessment.
+The following metrics highlight the impact of my work.

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)